meengit/SublimeLinter-contrib-codeclimate/README.md

 When the plugin list appears, type `codeclimate`.
 Among the entries you should see `SublimeLinter-contrib-codeclimate`.
 If that entry is not highlighted, use the keyboard or mouse to select it.

 ## How it works
-If the first opened folder in SublimeText contains a `.codeclimate.yml` configuration file in its root, `codeclimate` will recognize this file's settings.
+If the opened folder in SublimeText contains a `.codeclimate.yml` configuration file in its root, `codeclimate` will recognize this file's settings.

 Suppose the `codeclimate` CLI finds no configuration file in the folder root: In that case, it will automatically run the default inspections of `structure` and `duplication`.
 If you have a `.codeclimate.yml` configuration file in a different folder, you can set SublimeLinter's `working_dir` setting (please see examples).